Valentine’s Day Is For Everyone

 Create an energetic atmosphere with Pandora on your IPhone or Alexa as far as music goes.
+Find a banner maker to decorate your space.
 Get some inexpensive party decorations at the Dollar store and decorate your home.
 You could also do some yourself if you like arts and crafts.
 Take red and pink paper.
 Cut into heart shapes and cover the food table with them.
 If you are really crafty, create a vintage banner.
 Using a red marker, write all sorts of friendship quotes on the back of old greeting cards.
 Glue some sparkly glitter on them, then attach them to a raffia string and hang them on the entrance door or the windows.

 During the party your friends can dance, or even leave a small spot for arts and crafts to make.
 To make fun jewelry, you could tread colorful beads onto thin red or pink ribbons.
 Or get small picture frames and decorate them with cut outs from magazines.
 These small crafts will stay with them as a souvenir from a fun and friendly Valentine’s Day even as singles.

 Set up another station dedicated for games like picking up Valentine’s candies with chops sticks.
 The one who gets the most without dropping on the floor is the winner.

 If your single friends are more into writing, ask them to write their visualization for next year’s Valentine’s Day with a partner, or who is their desired partner, what does he or she needs to be or do or have.
 What is important for them in a partner.
 If there are any volunteers to share their desired partner there should be no judgment.
 Each one and his or her own ideas.